tom-huntington/sjmulder-aoc/README.md

-# sjmulders advent of code visulaizations
+# Sijmen J. Mulder's advent of code visulaizations

 I was impressed with sjmulder's https://sjmulder.nl/2022/aoc-ffmpeg.html idea to pipe raw frames to ffmpeg for visualisation.